 CIVL 173 Estimates and Contracts for Heavy Construction 1 - Presents the basic concepts and techniques for the preparation of estimates and tenders for the construction of civil engineering projects by contract.
 The course consists of lectures and the preparation of estimates for basic operations and components of a typical job.
-Topics include an introduction to the heavy construction industry, contracts and specifications, preparation of estimates and estimates resources; estimates for various projects; overhead costs; estimate adjustments; cost accounting and job cost control.
+Topics include an introduction to the heavy construction industry, contracts and specifications, preparation of estimates and estimate resources; estimates for various projects; overhead costs; estimate adjustments; cost accounting and job cost control.
 3 credits

-CIVL 175 Introduction to Highways - Introduces the fundamentals of highway design and the basic concepts of highway engineering, including some geometric design theory.
+CIVL 175 Introduction to Highways - Introduces the fundamentals of highway design and highway engineering, including some geometric design theory.
 Topics include road classification, cross-section elements, horizontal and vertical alignment, capacity, level of service and the effect of vertical grades on traffic.
 This course leads to further studies in either highways or urban street design.
 Prerequisite: MECH 140 or basic drafting ability or departmental approval.
 3 credits

-CIVL 180 Introduction to Urban Traffic Engineering - Introduces basic traffic engineering concepts.
+CIVL 180 Introduction to Urban Traffic Engineering -Introduces basic traffic engineering concepts.
 In general, traffic engineering entails the study of the movement and storage of vehicles on road systems.
 The topics are of particular interest to persons involved in municipal and highway engineering and/or land development.
 The course comprises lectures and assignments.
 Topics include driver, vehicle and traffic stream characteristics, highway and intersection capacity, intersection and parking layout, data collection techniques and traffic control.
-3 credits
+3 credits CIVL 191 Waterworks 2 - This course follows similar content to CIVL 121, but to a greater depth of understanding.
+Factors and techniques for maintaining water quality. suitability of materials for different working environments and an introduction to rehabilitation techniques will be discussed.
+Detailed maintenance procedures associated with the system and its fittings, use and operation of pressure regulating devices together with an understanding of design and construction principles, including record keeping, will conclude the course.
+Throughout these sessions, emphasis will be placed on safety procedures and the need for numerical calculations.
+At least two field trips are planned to review system control and monitoring techniques and the manufacture of watermain appurtenances.
+Prerequisite: CIVL 121.
+2.5 credits